jamesplease/api-pls/README.md

   DATABASE_URL: process.ENV.DATABASE_URL,
 })

-// Run our migrations, then starts our server. apiPls.migrate()
+// Sync the database, then start the server. apiPls.sync()
   .then(() => apiPls.start());
 ```